scalar-labs/scalar-kubernetes/docs/CloudPermissions.md

-# Restricting cloud privileges for deploying Scalar DL
+# Assign Required Cloud Permissions For Deploying Scalar DL

-This guide explains how to restrict privileges for deploying Scalar DL on Azure.
+This guide explains how to assign required permissions for the users for deploying Scalar DL on Azure.

-In general from security perspective, it is better to assign restricted privileges to users not to make them able to do operations that they are not supposed to do.
+From the security perspective, it is better to give users limited privileges to protect the environment from unwanted activities.

 ## Azure

-The following JSON is a custom role that allow users to manage resources for Scalar DL.
-This is sufficient but not necessary.
+The following JSON is a custom role that allows users to manage Azure cloud resources for Scalar DL.
+These are the minimum permissions for creating a Scalar DL environment on the Azure cloud.

-In Azure Portal, you can create the role in Subscriptions section.
+In Azure Portal, you can create the role in the Subscriptions section.
 Choose your subscription and select Access control (IAM) from the menu, then click `+Add` and select `Add custom role`.
 Once the role is created, you can assign it to a user or a group from `Add role assignment` in the `+Add` menu.

-Please keep your subscription ID in the `assignableScopes` array.
-You can give `rolename` and `description` as per your convenience.
+Please replace your subscription ID in the `assignableScopes` array.
+You can give `roleName` and `description` at your convenience.

 ```json
 {